BrightcoveOS/android-player-samples/README.md

 * [Picture In Picture Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/PictureInPictureSampleApp): This app demonstrates the Picture-in-Picture feature.
 Please note that Picture-in-Picture is supported only with Android 8.0 and above, and only on phone and tablet devices.

-## Brightcove MediaPlayer sample apps:

-* [Ad Rules Google IMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/AdRulesIMASampleApp): This app shows how to setup to use the Google IMA Plugin to play ads via Ad Rules.
-This version has been tested and works with v3.19.4 of the IMA SDK.

-* [Basic Bundled Video Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicBundledVideoSampleApp): This app shows how to play a video that is stored on the device for offline viewing.

-* [Basic FreeWheel Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicFreeWheelSampleApp): This app shows how to configure an app to use the Brightcove native Android player FreeWheel Plugin to play a video.

-As noted above, you must independently obtain the non-free FreeWheel **AdManager.aar** library archive and install it into the directory **libs/** which is typically located at the root of your /home/ directory.
-The Brightcove Native SDK for Android and the FreeWheel sample apps require the FreeWheel AdManager library version 6.28.0.
-Please note that Brightcove does not distribute the FreeWheel libraries.
-Contact [FreeWheel](http://freewheel.tv/about/#contact-us) directly for more information on how to obtain their products.

-* [Basic Google IMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicIMASampleApp): This app shows how to setup to use the Google IMA Plugin to play ads before, during and after a video.
-This version has been tested and works with v3.19.4 of the IMA SDK.

-* [Basic Omniture Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/BasicOmnitureSampleApp): This app shows how to configure an app to use the Brightcove native Android player Omniture Plugin to play a video.

-Note that in order to enable this sample app, you must independently obtain and install the file **adobeMobileLibrary.jar** into the top-level directory **libs/**.
-Version 4.11.0 of the Adobe provided, non-free, jar file was used to test this sample app.

-* [WebVTT Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-mediaplayer/WebVTTSampleApp): This app shows how to implement closed captioning using WebVTT files with Android 4.4.

 ## Installing the sample apps
 Currently, all of the sample app projects must be installed together as a bundle.
 Individual sample app projects also have specific dependencies.
 For those specific dependencies, see the individual project descriptions above for details.